 Disciplinary procedures, including appeal procedures, are detailed in the Student Disciplinary Procedures Guide available in the Office of the Registrar.

-A student who, for compelling reasons, finds it necessary to postpone the submission of required coursework may petition for the grade of incomplete (INC).
-The student must obtain a Request for Incomplete form from the Office of the Registrar.
-This form must contain all information requested, including a description of the work to be completed and the due date.
-The form must be signed by the student, instructor, and dean or advisor of students.
-The form should be returned to the Registrar's Office.
+A student who, for compelling reasons, finds it necessary to postpone the submission of required course work may petition for the grade of incomplete (INC).
+The student must obtain a Request for Incomplete form from the Office of the Registrar or the website.
+This form must contain all information requested, including a description of the work to be completed and the due date as noted in the Academic Calendar.
+The form must be signed by the student, instructor, and dean or the student's academic advisor.
+The form should be returned to the Office of the Registrar.
 The last day to request an incomplete and submit the form is indicated in the academic calendar.

 The grade of INC shall remain on the student's transcript until a grade has been submitted by the instructor.

 In special circumstances, the dean has the authority to grant an extension for the submission of overdue work as long as it is agreeable to the instructor.
-This extension must be sent in writing by the dean to the Registrar's Office.
+This extension must be sent in writing by the dean to the Office of the Registrar.

 Students may carry no more than one INC on their transcript at any one time.
 Students carrying more than one INC may not be permitted to register for subsequent semesters.
 Students may not request an INC for any course during the semester of their ordination.